-- On-call assignment is defined as a work-shift which is performed in addition to the Unit 16 employees' regularly scheduled workweek in which the Unit 16 employee is: (1) available by telephone electronic paging device at all times; and (2) normally immediately available to return to the facility for any required medical support deemed necessary by the employee.
-If the State deems it necessary, the State shall issue a Unit 16 employee an electronic paging device during an on-call assignment.
-The purpose of on-call services is to address potential urgent and emergent issues that arise during the assignment as determined by the facility or institution. - 2.
-Those employees completing an on-call assignment of seven (7) days shall receive eight (8) hours CTO or eight (8) hours compensation at management's discretion for each on-call assignment. shall receive \$15 per hour for each hour while on an on-call assignment. - 3.
-Unit 16 employees who complete on-call assignments of less than seven (7) days shall receive pro-rata (1.15 hours per day) CTO or pro-rata pay.
-There shall be no pro-rata of hours, each hour shall be rounded to the next full hour, for example, 8 hours and 15 minutes, shall be paid as 9 hours. - On call assignments can apply to physicians, dentist and psychiatrists.
+- 1. On call assignment is defined as a work shift which is performed in addition to the Unit 16 employees' regularly scheduled workweek in which the Unit 16 employee is: (1) available by telephone electronic paging device at all times; and (2) normally immediately available to return to the facility for any required medical support deemed necessary by the employee.
+If the State deems itnecessary, the State shall issue a Unit 16 employee an electronic paging device during an on-call assignment. - 2.
+Those employees completing an on-call assignment of seven (7) days shall receive eight (8) hours CTO or eight (8) hours compensation at management's discretion for each on-call assignment. - 3.
+Unit 16 employees who complete on-call assignments of less than seven (7) days shall receive pro-rata (1.15 hours per day) CTO or pro-rata pay. - 4.
+On call assignments can apply to physicians, dentist and psychiatrists.
 At Department discretion there may be a physician surgeon, dentist and psychiatrist POC on the same shift. - 5.
 The State shall use qualified volunteers for on-call assignments.
 If no qualified volunteers are available assignments can be allowed in the following order: 1) management employees; 2) mandatory assignments; and 3) contractors.
 A qualified volunteer must be a Unit 16 employee. - 6.
 Commencing with this agreement, employees may accrue up to 480 hours of CTO.
 All hours in excess of 480 shall be compensated in cash.